The stochastic Auxiliary Problem Principle in Banach spaces: measurability and convergence: Introduction

-where $\varepsilon_{k} > 0$ is a positive real, $w_{k+1}$ is a realization of the random variable $\va{W}$ and $K$ is a user-defined Gateaux-differentiable convex function.
+where $\varepsilon_{k} > 0$ is a positive real, $w_{k+1}$ is a realization of the random variable $\va{W}$ and $K$ is a user-defined Gateaux-differentiable\footnote{{We use~\cite[Definition 2.43]{bauschke_convex_2011} for the Gateaux-differentiability, which requires the linearity and boundedness of the directional derivative.}} convex function.
 The role of the function $K$ is made clear in Section~\ref{sec:desc_ex}.
 In the context of the APP, Problem~\eqref{eq:stoch-ppa} is called the \emph{auxiliary problem} and the function $K$ is called the \emph{auxiliary function}.
 Let us now briefly expose how this scheme reduces to well-known algorithms for particular values of $K$ and $\jad$.

 The most basic SA scheme is stochastic gradient descent.
 Assume that $\ban$ is a Hilbert space, $\Uad = \ban$ and $\jad = 0$.
 The $k$-th iteration is given by:

 This is exactly the stochastic APP algorithm~\eqref{eq:stoch-ppa} with $\jad= 0$ and $K = \frac{1}{2}\sqnorm{\cdot}$ where $\norm{\cdot}$ is the norm induced by the inner product in $\ban$.